-The archers paradox is the observational puzzle of how an arrow can travel toward a target it was never directly pointed at.
+The archers paradox is the observational puzzle of how an arrow travels toward a target it was never directly pointed at.
 At full draw on a traditional or recurve bow, the arrow sits to the side of the riser — angled slightly away from the target.
 Yet a well-tuned setup consistently delivers the arrow to the mark.
 That apparent contradiction is the archery paradox.

 Advancements in riser geometry and arrow rest design have reduced how dramatically the archer's paradox affects modern equipment, but every archer — recurve or compound — still benefits from understanding why the arrow bends on release and how spine selection, draw weight, and release style all interact.
 Getting those variables dialled in is the practical answer to an age-old riddle.